StyraInc/rego-style-guide/README.md

 In the above case, the `authenticated_user` rule will fail **both** in the the undefined case, and if defined but equal to "anonymous".
 Since we negate the result of the helper rule in the `deny` rule, we'll have both cases covered.

+**Notes / Exceptions**

+* If you have a more complex input data document, you might be better off using Rego's Type Checking functionality to validate input.
+This is documented [here](https://www.openpolicyagent.org/docs/latest/schemas/#schema-annotations).

 #### Related Resources
 - [OPA AWS CloudFormation Hook Tutorial](https://www.openpolicyagent.org/docs/latest/aws-cloudformation-hooks/)